A Basic Compositional Model for Spiking Neural Networks: The Spiking Neural Network Model

-\end{lemma} Notice in the above expression, we did not start with a term for $P(\alpha_0)$.
-This is not needed because we are considering only traces in which $\alpha_0$ is obtained from $\beta_{in}$ and the initial assignment $F_0$.
-So $\alpha_0$ is determined, and $P(\alpha_0) = 1$.
+\end{lemma} Notice in the above expression, we did not start with a term for $P(A(\alpha_0))$.
+This is not needed because we are considering only executions in which $\alpha_0$ is obtained from $\beta_{in}$ and the initial assignment $F_0$.
+So $P(A(\alpha_0)) = 1$.
+Also note that each of the conditional terms is simply a one-step transition probability, which can be calculated using the potential as described above.

 Since we can compute the conditional and absolute probabilities from each other, either can be used to characterize the probabilistic execution.